What’s included in the “cost of attendance”?

 Will my financial aid package stay the same every year?

 Recipients of need-based financial aid must reapply each year, providing updated family financial information.
 To the extent that your family’s financial situation does not change, your aid will be consistent from year to year.
 This means that your Wheaton grant and scholarship funding would be renewed at the same amount from one year to the next.
 For financial planning purposes, families should expect an increase in comprehensive fees each year in the range of 3–4 percent.
 This is not covered by Wheaton’s institutional need-based grant program.
 Federal Direct Loan limits do increase from the first year to sophomore and sophomore to junior years, enabling students to cover some of the increase in comprehensive fees through the Federal Direct program loan limits.
-Wheaton scholarships and awards do not change from one year to the next; renewal is contingent upon the student remaining in good academic and social standing.
+Wheaton scholarships do not change from one year to the next; renewal is contingent upon the student remaining in good academic and social standing.

 How will receiving private scholarships impact my financial aid?